anand-gangadharan-infosys/shopquiz/README.md

 # shopquiz

+All interesting stuff are inside quick-simulate. vm-files and platform-setup.sh are for Docker build. quick-simulate has ready made binaries.
 ## How to build

 * The real quick way is to run the quick-simulate-1.0.jar, which I built in the home directory.
 Note that it picks up dependency from dependency_jar folder.
 These two are of no consequence if you are planning to build one yourself.